ataberk-xyz/ataberk-xyz.github.io/_posts/2019-09-02-hackthebox-onetwoseven-writeup-eng.md

 dpkg-deb -R base-files_9.9+devuan2.5_all.deb modified_base_files
 ```

-With this command we are extracting files on the **.deb** file.
-After extracting it, we are navigating to **/DEBIAN** directory.
-Then, we are injecting our malicious code into **postinst** file.
+We are extract files on the **.deb** file with this command.
+After extracting it, we navigate to **/DEBIAN** directory.
+Then, we inject our malicious code into **postinst** file.
 We selected this file because all of these lines will be executed while running **/usr/bin/apt-get upgrade** command.

 ![postinst]({{site.url}}/assets/images/onetwoseven/postinst.png)